3ni0lA/3ni0LA/README.md

 ### 🌺 About Me

-I'm a **DevOps Engineer** passionate about building resilient infrastructure and automating everything that can be automated.
+I'm a **Cloud Engineer** passionate about building resilient infrastructure and automating everything that can be automated.
 Currently serving as an **Automation Specialist at Upskayl**, where I design and implement sophisticated automation workflows using GHL and n8n.

 After graduating from **[AltSchool Africa School of Engineering](https://engineering.altschoolafrica.com/)** (Class of 2022), I've been on an exciting journey through cloud infrastructure, CI/CD pipelines, and infrastructure automation.
 Now, I'm making my strategic comeback to DevOps engineering with enhanced skills and fresh perspectives.